whisprer-specops/woflOS/README.md

 <div align="center"><img src="https://github.com/whisprer-specops/woflOS/blob/main/assets/woflOS.png?raw=true" width="400" alt="woflOS banner"><p><i>The secure stable high performance OS.
 (Uniquely secure in the OS realm!)</i></p></div>

 AS OF 2025-10-13:06:00 THIS IS NOW SPECIFICALLY GOING TO BE A SECURITY ANGLED OS AND HENCE THERE IS SOME CHANGING OF DIRECTION.
-IT CURRENTLY BOOTS UP TO INTERUPT HANDLING BUT HAS HIT A SNAG THERE AND AWAITS FURTHER DEVELOPMENT.

 # woflOS - A Stable, Resource-Efficient Operating System